ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies whether an application wants to use the Connection for sending and/or receiving data.
 Possible values are:

 Bidirectional:
-: The connection must support sending and receiving data
+: The Connection must support sending and receiving data

 Unidirectional send:
-: The connection must support sending data, and the application cannot use the connection to receive any data
+: The Connection must support sending data, and the application cannot use the Connection to receive any data

 Unidirectional receive:
-: The connection must support receiving data, and the application cannot use the connection to send any data
+: The Connection must support receiving data, and the application cannot use the Connection to send any data

 Since unidirectional communication can be supported by transports offering bidirectional communication, specifying